adventuregamestudio/ags-manual-source/ScriptManagedStructs.md

 ms = new ManagedStruct;
 ```

 This instructs the engine to create an object of type ManagedStruct and assign its reference to the pointer variable `ms`.
-If `ms` is a local function variable, you may combine declaration and object creation:
+If `ms` is a local function variable, you may then combine declaration and object creation:

 ```ags
 ManagedStruct* ms = new ManagedStruct;